taocpp/PEGTL/doc/Rule-Reference.md

 ## Equivalence

 Some rule classes are said to be *equivalent to* a combination of other rules.

-Here, *equivalence* is with respect to which inputs are matched, but not (necessarily) how the rule is implemented!
+Here, *equivalence* is with respect to which inputs are matched, but not (necessarily) how the rule is implemented.

 For rules other than `must<>` that contain "must" in their name, rule equivalence shows which rule will be used to call the control class' `raise()` function when certain sub-rules fail to match.